mercadopago/devsite-docs/guides/checkout-pro/integrate-chopro-mobile.en.md

+> WARNING
+>
+> Deprecation Notice
+>
+> Starting from November 29, 2023, the WebView integration model will be deprecated.
+This means that integrations that include an embedded browser-based login attempt will no longer be supported.
+To ensure security in your applications and comply with the security standards required by Mercado Pago, please integrate using one of the options detailed below.

 # Integrate Checkout Pro for Mobile

 If you wish to integrate Checkout Pro into a mobile application, we provide you with various technologies below, allowing you to choose the one that best fits your project and your needs.